stanbaek/ece387/_sources/Appendix/login-client.md

 Two consequences to plan around:

-- **Host-level restrictions become deterrents, not controls.** Immutable flags and hosts-file blocking ([genai-blocking.md](genai-blocking.md)) can all be undone by a student who escalates.
-Audit logging there stops being optional — it is what converts an unenforceable rule into a recorded action.
+- **Host-level restrictions become deterrents, not controls.** Immutable files, hosts-file blocking, and browser policy files can all be undone by a student who escalates to root.
+Where such restrictions are used, audit logging stops being optional — it is what converts an unenforceable rule into a recorded action.
 - **`root_squash` still holds for the casual case but not the determined one.** See the note above: a student with root can `su - a27-t02`, and those requests carry a legitimate UID.

 This is a reasonable trade in an honor-code environment.
 It is just worth making knowingly.